wp-plugins/restrict-author-posting/readme.txt

 2. In editor there are only alowing categories !

 == Changelog ==
+= 2.0.2 =
+Fixed error in saving data !
 = 1.2.0 =
 Fixed some error !
 Add new function: More than one category can be selected !